 - a.
 Healthy, existing trees and vegetation should be retained to the maximum extent possible.
 Healthy significant trees shall be priority trees for retention.
 Trees shall be retained in stands or clusters. - b.
 The NVPA may include landscaping or open space requirements pursuant to BIMC 18.15 and BIMC 17.12, respectively, and other critical areas and their buffers pursuant to other sections of this chapter if they contain native vegetation. - c.
 Allowed uses and activities within the NVPA are limited to passive recreation, including trails, stormwater dispersion facilities, planting of native vegetation, removal of invasive species and structures no greater than 200 square feet unless a NVPA stewardship plan is submitted to the city for review and approval.
-No uses or activities are allowed within the NVPA that would result in and adverse impact to infiltration capacity or a net loss of critical area functions and values. - 3.
+No uses or activities are allowed within the NVPA that would result in an adverse impact to infiltration capacity or a net loss of critical area functions and values. - 3.
 NVPA permanent protection.
-The NVPA shall be protected during construction and in perpetuity by a declaration of covenant or notice to title prior to building permit issuance.
+The NVPA shall be protected during construction and require a notice to title in accordance with BIMC 16.20.070.G prior to building permit issuance.